owncloud/ocis/docs/ocis/adr/0005-cs3-api-account-management.md

 └───────────────────────────────────────────────────┘
 ```

-This flow allows Reva and oCIS Proxy to runs any middleware logic in order to validate a request.
-The communication between the proposed Admin api (CS3 API messages) with the IDM (GLAuth) are specific to the _drivers_.
+This flow allows Reva and oCIS Proxy to run any middleware logic in order to validate a request.
+The communication between the proposed Admin api (CS3 API messages) and the IDM (GLAuth) are specific to the _drivers_.